aNeutrino/lizardfs-docker/README.md

 This will remove all images without at least one container associated to them.

+To delete all containers run:

+    docker rm $(docker ps -a -q)

+To delete all images run:

+    docker rmi $(docker images -q)

 ### Get bash into a running container

     docker exec -i -t container-name /bin/bash